 You can pick up chili oil in Asian groceries or in the international section of many supermarkets.
 But it’s also pretty easy to make at home, and well worth it, too.
 Not only does it taste so much more vivid and vibrant, you can customize it with different spices and chilis.
 I, personally, like to keep on hand a version I make with gochugaru (Korean coarse chili flakes), which has helped me use up that sack I originally bought for seasoning kimchi.

-Many of the following recipes include their own instructions for making an infused chili oil, if you’re looking for a place to start.
-So give one of them a try—you might end up with extras of your new favorite condiment that brings the spice.
+Many of the following recipes include their own instructions for making an infused chili oil, if you’re looking for a place to start (we also share our senior video producer’s pantry-friendly version below).
+So give one of them a try—you might end up with extras of your new favorite condiment that brings the spice!

 Noodles from the western Chinese city of Xian are known for their signature balance of hot and sour.
 While a mixture of seasoned soy sauce and vinegar brings the tang, its the chili oil rife with cumin, coriander, star anise, and more that makes this dish leap into a wildly aromatic flavor dimension.
 Get the Xian Famous Hot Rice Ribbons recipe.